TeunB6/FractalSurfaces/README.md

 # Info
-Thermal Diffusion on Fractal surfaces Project for the Astronomy course Numerical Methods by group 1.12 (Teun Boersma and Joanna Pegiel)
+Thermal Diffusion on Fractal surfaces Project for the Astronomy course Numerical Methods by group 1.12 (Teun Boersma and Joanna Pegiel).
+The files in src contain the actual classes and things used in our code.
+The two notebooks contain the applications.
+As we were asked to submit only *.py files, we also exported these with just the code as .py files (which is not much different :)))